 UNCTAD: Mongolia, with no coastline or ports, becomes shipping power

 Iran’s seizure of a British-flagged ship owned by a Swedish company in the Strait of Hormuz last week cast a spotlight on the murky world of international shipping, where shipowners register and re-register vessels within minutes, sometimes in bizarre places, CNN reported.

 Under marine law, every merchant ship has to be registered with a country.
 And while the U.N.
 Convention on the High Seas says a vessel should have a “genuine” link with its flag state, current rules allow ships to sail under almost any flag, regardless of ownership.

 About 40 percent of the global fleet is registered in Panama, Liberia and the Marshall Islands — three countries that together own just 169 ships, according to the report.

-Registration decisions are mostly driven by commercial reasons, and one way to reduce costs is to choose a country such as Mongolia that has no coast, no ports and no real direct relevance to shipping, but offers a flag that is cheap and has low standards, CNN said, citing a shipping expert.
+Registration decisions are mostly driven by commercial reasons, and one way to reduce costs is to choose a country such as Mongolia that has no coast or ports and no real, direct relevance to shipping, but offers a flag that is cheap with low standards, CNN said, citing a shipping expert.

 According to the U.N.
 Conference on Trade and Development, 265 vessels with a total cargo capacity of 664 million tons are now sailing under the Mongolian flag.

 Mongolia is not the only landlocked nation with an outsized grip on maritime commerce.
-Switzerland has grown into one of the world’s biggest shipping powers, with a network of bankers, commodity traders, insurers and shippers, because it is both a global hub for trading raw materials and home to companies like Geneva-based shipping giant Mediterranean Shipping Company.
+Switzerland has grown a global shipping power, with a network of bankers, commodity traders, insurers and shippers, because it is both a global hub for trading raw materials and home to huge multinationals like the Geneva-based shipping giant Mediterranean Shipping Company.

 — Bible Gateway (@biblegateway) July 22, 2019